btarr/node-eval-code-injection/README.md

 I've included a Makefile with two targets:
 * `default` will give the intended input into the program once, then exploit the program to call a "secret function"
 * `bigfile` will exploit the script create a 1MB file (like explained above) called `bigFile.txt`

+#### Note
+This Makefile **does not** work with Node version 0.6.12 (the version currently on the SE lab machines), I have tested it and had it work on Node version 4.6.1.